dotnet/csharpstandard/standard/types.md

   `bool`    |   `System.Boolean`
   `decimal` |   `System.Decimal`

-Because a simple type aliases a struct type, every simple type has members.
+Every simple type has members.
+Each simple type that is an alias for a predefined struct type, has that struct type’s members.

 > *Example*: `int` has the members declared in `System.Int32` and the members inherited from `System.Object`, and the following statements are permitted:
 >